Technology Client Study

 Global Logistics Client Study

-An importer of school sports team uniforms approached Vandegrift with an urgent problem.
-Due to mishandling by a large law firm, they were about to lose over $300,000 in CAFTA refunds and time was quickly running out on the opportunity to file an appeal with Customs and Border Protection.
+An importer of school sports uniforms came to Vandegrift with an urgent need for help.
+The company was about to lose $300,000 in CAFTA refunds due to mismanagement by a large law firm.
+Time was quickly running out to file an appeal with Customs and Border Protection (CBP).

-Could Vandegrift help recover the refunds from the mishandled protests and ensure that future claims are understood by CBP?
+Recover the refunds from the mishandled protests and ensure that future claims are understood by CBP.

-CBP agreed to the request for a meeting at the port.
-Vandegrift mustered its experts, framed the issues, explained every document and linked each with its category on the entry.
-Vandegrift was able to prove that the importer had indeed met CAFTA requirements and followed a compliant procedure.
-As a result of the meeting, CBP approved all of the protest appeals, signed off on the importer’s CAFTA process and documentation and refunded the total amount.
+With literally hundreds of documents in 20 binders, it was vital to communicate clearly with CBP.
+On site at the port, Vandegrift met face-to-face with CBP officials.
+Vandegrift mustered its experts, framed the issues, explained every document and linked each piece of information with its corresponding category on the entry.
+In doing so, Vandegrift successfully proved that the importer had indeed met CAFTA requirements and followed procedure.
+CBP approved all of the protest appeals, signed off on the importer’s CAFTA process and documentation, and refunded the total amount.

 Customs Brokerage Client Study